Notes on the Geography of Greece: Theaters and the Temple of Olympian Zeus

 Two theaters--one Greek, the other Roman--sit at the southern base of the Acropolis.
 A few blocks to the east are the surviving columns of the biggest temple of classical Greece, designed--naturally--by a Roman.

-Looking down from the Acropolis to the remains of the Theater of Dionysus, where plays by Sophocles and other famous playwrights of antiquity premiered.
-In the distance are the surviving columns of the Temple of Olympian Zeus, exceeded in size only by temples at Ephesus and Selinus.
+Looking down from the Acropolis to the remains of the Theater of Dionysus, where plays by Sophocles premiered.
+In the distance (just before the forested hill) are the surviving columns of the Temple of Olympian Zeus, exceeded in size only by temples at Ephesus and Selinus.